 Why To Use Image Recognition with Appium

-Image Recognition technique is widely used by mobile game developers nowadays as creating automated tests for their mobile games is very easy and handy with Image Recognition Technique.
-Not only for games, but the technique can also be used for native apps in Android and/or iOS.
+Image recognition technology is widely used by mobile game developers nowadays, as creating automated tests for their mobile games is very easy and handy with this technique.
+Not only for games, but the technique can also be used for native apps on Android and/or iOS.
 Hence, developers are not limited when they use Appium.

 This is why Appium Image Recognition is preferred.
-It can easily recognize all the graphical interface elements and can test them easily.
+It can easily recognize all the graphical interface elements and test them.

 Required Components of Appium Image Recognition

-The following components and/or software is required in order to get started with Appium Image Recognition:
+The following components and/or software are required in order to get started with Appium Image Recognition:

-is a web service to run tests on real mobile devices on the cloud.
+Which is a web service to run tests on real mobile devices in the cloud.